Yuraygir Coastal Walk

 Meals: lunch and dinner

-We pick you up from Yamba at 8:00.
-After a coffee/tea stop, we transport you to Angourie Point.
+We pick you up from Yamba at 8:00 (depending on tides) and transport you to Angourie Point.
 We check our gear and start our journey at the world-famous Angourie Surfing reserve, walking around the point onto Back Beach, the first of the Yuraygir beaches.
 The first 2 km sets the scene for our 5-day hike with some beach and track walking.
-We’ll stop at Shelley Headland Campground for some morning tea and a breather.
+We’ll stop at Shelley Headland Campground for some lunch and an explore.

 Our journey continues down the coast past Plumbago Headland.
 We’ll have magnificent views inland of the conical-shaped Clarence Peak and the beautiful waters of Lake Arragan.
 This is our first night’s camp, grassy tent sites and an almost guaranteed Kangaroo or two to keep us company before we have a delicious dinner beside the campfire, if it’s cool